Round 2 Abstract Submissions close in

 Please read below for further context on these themes and the proposed topics for discussion.

 The overarching conference theme is “Mandjoogoordap: Changing Tides”.
 Mandjoogoordap means “meeting place of the heart” in the indigenous Noongar language of the region, and changing tides can represent the need for change, the inevitability of change as with natural tidal cycles, or the positive changes resulting from Education for Sustainability efforts.
+Combined, Mandjoogoordap: Changing Tides is a concept that aims to showcase examples of people coming together to create positive change through environmental education.
+Our intention is to turn this conference moment into a movement by challenging old thinking and fostering innovation, collaboration, resilience and genuinely effective action.
+If you have a program, project or research that does just that, then we want to hear about it!

 - Optimism for a changing world